splunk/public-o11y-docs/apm/apm-spans-traces/traces-special-cases.rst

 What is an ongoing trace?
 ---------------------------

 An ongoing trace is an incomplete trace.
-The spanes within the trace are still being ingested and assembled.
-With ongoing traces, you can view incoming spans of a trace being assembled, without having to wait for the entire trace to complete.
+The spans within an ongoing trace are still being ingested and assembled.
+With an ongoing trace, you don't have to wait for the entire trace to complete to view incoming spans as they are being assembled.

 Why might a trace be ongoing?
 --------------------------------